defold/doc/docs/ko/manuals/bob.md

     --resource-cache-remote-user <arg>   Username to authenticate access
                                          to the remote resource cache.
     --settings <arg>                     Path to a game project settings file.
-More than one occurrance
+More than one occurrance is
-                                         are allowed.
-The settings files
+                                         allowed.
+The settings files are
-                                         are applied left to right.
+                                         applied left to right.
     --strip-executable                   Strip the dmengine of debug
                                          symbols (when bundling iOS or
                                          Android)